What’s New for 2019

 Chesapeake Bay Maritime Museum – There are some new tour offerings:

-Catch of the Day Tour for Adults – Learn what it means to “follow the water” in every season on the Chesapeake through the eyes of a waterman.
+Catch of the Day Tour – Learn what it means to “follow the water” in every season on the Chesapeake through the eyes of a waterman.
 Participants will tong for oysters, pull crab pots, explore a skipjack, and hear stories of the “big guns” commercial hunters used at the turn of the 19th century.
-Guided tour rates apply.

-Choptank River Heritage and Visitors Center – The 2,500-square foot visitors center will cost about $1.5 million with an additional $600,000 for site work and will be the headquarters for the Caroline County Office of Tourism along with an interpretative center, heritage display and restrooms for tour buses.
+Choptank River Heritage and Visitors Center – The 2,500-square foot visitors center will be the headquarters for the Caroline County Office of Tourism along with an interpretative center, heritage display and restrooms for tour buses.
 The center will be built on stilts and have three exterior decks for a panoramic view of the Choptank River waterfront in downtown Denton.

-The Links at Perry Cabin is a new golf course, opening in Spring 2018, designed by the legendary Pete Dye.
-Located near St. Michaels.
-The course plays through stunning topography and vistas of Maryland’s iconic Eastern shore—including majestic old trees, sand dunes, and distinctive water features—and ends with an unforgettable finishing stretch in view of glorious Chesapeake Bay.
+The Links at Perry Cabin is a new golf course, opened in 2018, designed by the legendary Pete Dye.
+Located near St. Michaels, the course plays through stunning topography and vistas of Maryland’s iconic Eastern Shore.

 Madhouse Oyster Farm – Oyster farming demonstration and programs on Hooper’s Island.

 National Folk Festival – One of America’s largest, most prestigious, and longest-running celebrations of arts, culture, and traditional arts celebrations in the country.
 The Festival will bring as many as six stages of continuous music, a dance pavilion, traditional crafts, regional food, storytelling, parades, and folk life demonstrations to Downtown Salisbury.
-This large scale, three-day outdoor event is free to the public, Sept.
-7-9, 2018; September 6-8, 2019 & also 2020.
+This large scale, three-day outdoor event is free to the public, September 6-8, 2019 & September 11-13, 2020.

-Riverwalk Amphitheatre – A new amphitheater will open in Salisbury, in time for the National Folk Festival.
+Riverwalk Amphitheatre – A new amphitheater has opened in Salisbury.

 Hotels – New, Changes & Updates

-Crowne Plaza-Baltimore – The south tower of the former Baltimore Harbor Hotel property opens in April under the Crowne Plaza flag.
+Crowne Plaza-Baltimore – The south tower of the former Baltimore Harbor Hotel property opened in 2018.
 The hotel has 365 rooms and 20,000 square feet of meeting space.
 110 W. Fayette Street, Baltimore, MD 21201.

 Hotel Revival – The former Peabody Court closed and completed a major renovation.
-It will reopen as a 107-room boutique hotel in early 2018.
+It has reopened as a 107-room boutique hotel.

 Cambria Hotel-Baltimore – A 144-room hotel planned for the American Building at 231 E. Baltimore Street.
-It would open by the end of 2018 if all goes as planned
+It would open in 2019 if all goes as planned

 Candlewood Suites-Baltimore – A proposed building renovation by the Sunset Hotel Group has a 102-room hotel coming to 101 N. Charles Street.